VladimirRech/cs-and-js/README.md

 # cs-and-js
-Repository for studies about CSharp and JavaScript.
+Repository for studies about CSharp.

-The main purpose is to store files, projects and code in my journey to learn JavaScript, Web Apis, etc.
+Many projects will be added soon.